Barnard Castle | Stockton-on-Tees

 Price: £60

-1. Book in online or by calling us for a 30 minute appointment to see one of our Audiologists.
+Book in online or by calling us for a 30 minute appointment to see one of our audiologists.

-2. Following a conversation and examination of your ear canal using a special camera, any wax will be gently removed with microsuction.
+Following a conversation and examination of your ear canal using a special camera, any wax will be gently removed using microsuction.

-3. After 5-10 minutes your ears will be free of wax and the Audiologist will show you before and after images, so you can see difference as well as hear it.
+After 5-10 minutes your ears will be free of wax and the audiologist will show you before and after images, so you can see difference as well as hear it.

 What is microsuction?

-In most cases microsuction does not need a full 2 week course of drops, however 1 or 2 days of olive oil can make the procedure a lot quicker.
-Whilst examining your ear the professional will safely remove the obstruction in a pain-free movement.
-We also show you a before and after image using a specially designed camera to further examine the health of the ear drum and provide advice where needed.
+In most cases microsuction does not require a full, two week course of drops, however, 1 or 2 days of olive oil can make the procedure a lot quicker.
+Whilst examining your ear, the professional will safely remove the obstruction in a pain-free movement.
+We also show you a before and after image, using a specially designed camera, to further examine the health of the ear drum and provide advice where needed.

 What are the symptoms of too much earwax?

-Common symptoms include partial hearing loss, a feeling of fullness in the ear, earache and ringing in the ears (tinnitus).
+Common symptoms of excessive ear wax include partial hearing loss, a feeling of fullness in the ear, earache, and ringing in the ears (tinnitus).

 Is frequent syringing bad for my ears?